ynop/ronny/README.md

 config_path:    Path to the workflow config.
 --out:          Path to the output folder (optional).
+--workdir:      Path to set the working directory (If not set the path where the script is executed is used.).
 --cache:        Path to the cache folder (optional).
 --range:        Run only the given range of tasks (zero based).